fahd-akbar/EquilibriumIndex/README.md

 The Equilibrium index i can be defined an index in an array where the sum of value 0 - (i-1) equals to (i+1) - n

+# Assumptions
+If no Equilibrium index is found then return an empty array.

 # Building and Running the Tests:

 * Step 2: Run the tests: `./gradlew cleanTest test`